Cole Sprouse Shares Topless Photo Of Lili Reinhart On Instagram: ‘Happy Birthday My Love’

 Cole Sprouse is sharing his love for girlfriend Lili Reinhart on his Instagram page.

 In honor of her 22nd birthday, the Riverdale actor shared a scandalous photo of his girlfriend and co-star, Lili Reinhart.
-In the scandalous photo, Lili looks into a mirror rather seductively.
+In the photo, Lili looks into a mirror rather seductively.
 She turns her head to the side a bit as she wears her long, blonde locks down at her back.

 The actress only sports minimal makeup but still looks beautiful in the photo.
 Part of Reinhart’s back is visible in the image as the front of her reflection is shown in the mirror.
 Reinhart is wearing little to nothing with just a pair of high-waisted black pants and no shirt.

 In the topless photo, Reinhart covers her breasts with her arms.
 And it certainly comes as no shock that the image has received a ton of attention with over 3 million likes in addition to 76,000 comments.
-Many fans were quick to comment and wish Lili a happy birthday while countless other fans commented on how much they love the pair together.
+Many fans were quick to comment and wish Lili a happy birthday, while countless other fans commented on how much they love the pair together.

 “This leaves me speechless I frickin love you guys soooo much I have pictures of you guys on my wall.”